sanni/cartreader/sd/README.md

 ### Copy these files to the root of your SD card.
+If you're on Linux or MAC make sure the Windows style line endings(CRLF) don't get removed.
-Tip: You can select them all, right-click, properties, mark checkbox Hidden and now they won't show up in the Cart Reader's file browser.
+Hint: You can select all the databases, right-click, properties, mark checkbox Hidden and now they won't show up in the Cart Reader's file browser.

 ## gb.txt / md.txt / pce.txt / sms.txt
 These files store the ROM names and the CRC32 checksums.